 In addition to regular nightly work, Middle School students are expected to plan and execute long-term projects, many of which culminate in special presentations.
 Several times a year, middle schoolers, parents, and faculty come together for special events such as Humanities Night, Sixth Grade Projects, and Science Night – where students present their work in a forum that makes them the teachers.

-Students in our Middle School will find a day filled with dynamic, challenging classes, exciting labs, playful interactions, and artistic discovery.
-Core classes include year long visual and performing arts courses, as well as a year long drama class in 6th grade and a yearlong media literacy class in 7th grade.
-All middle school students participate in human development and wellness seminars.
+Students in our Middle School will find a day filled with stimulating classes, exciting labs, playful interactions, and artistic discovery.
+In addition to the core classes, students in grades 6, 7, and 8 take yearlong visual arts and performing arts courses.
+At various times during their Middle School years, students are involved in seminars and semester courses including drama, media literacy, health and wellness, human development, and leadership training.
 At the end of the class day, students participate in our athletic program, which provides continued development of teamwork, skill, and perseverance through a number of interscholastic and some intramural sports.

 I hope you get a sense of the unique environment we have created for our students here at the Rivers Middle School and share our excitement about the breadth of experiences we offer.